Skip to main content

 About.

-Hey, I am Okiki Ojo (pronounced O-key-key O-jo), I’m a student studying Software Engineering at Ontario Tech University (formerly University of Ontario Institute of Technology, UOIT), who is currently working as a Software Engineer Intern at Vercel.
-From a very young age, I've always been interested in tech, and science.
-Initially, I started web development out of curiosity, eventually it became a hobby, and after many hobby projects (e.g. Open Source projects; read more in featured projects), I thought it would be cool to offer my skills to clients who want awesome web experiences, thus here we are.
+Hey, I am Okiki Ojo (pronounced O-key-key O-jo), previously interned as a Software Engineer at Vercel , constantly working on projects with impact.
+Graduated with a Bachelor of Engineering in Software Engineering at Ontario Tech University (formerly University of Ontario Institute of Technology, UOIT).
+From a very young age, I've always been interested in how things worked and why they worked the way they did.
+Initially, I started web development out of curiosity, eventually it became a hobby, and after many hobby projects (e.g. Open Source projects; read more in featured projects ), I thought it would be cool to make a website to display some of my works, thus here we are.

-While working on my hobby projects, I tried my hands at Open Source development.
-Open source development (OSS), taught me quite a lot, for one it made me truly appreciate good governance, and even better coding/documentation practices.
-During my adventures in OSS, I worked on many projects, ranging from @okikio/animate to bundlejs.com (learn more at featured projects), wrote multiple blog posts and articles, I even earned a position as a maintainer on the astro.build project.
-All the experience gained from OSS is a great asset to me, and I am very grateful for it, I aim to use this experience to build better web experiences, better UI/UX, and to find new creative ways to craft online experiences for my clients.
+Open source development (OSS), has taught me quite a lot, for one its made me truly appreciate good governance, and even better coding/documentation practices.
+During my adventures in OSS, I worked on many projects ranging from @okikio/animate to bundlejs.com (learn more at featured projects ), wrote multiple blog posts and articles , I even earned a position as a maintainer on the astro.build project.
+All the experience I've gained from the various OSS projects and communities I've had the pleasure to be a part of, have helped help me grow as a developer and a person.
+I've learned the value of collaboration, the importance of clear communication, how to approach problems with a critical eye, and the joy of sharing knowledge with others.
+I also had the pleasure of working with some amazing people, who have taught me so much.

 Method

-When developing sites I first aim to understand the needs and goals of the project, I then determine the best approach to build a site.
-There are four parts to my method, speed, efficiency, ease-of-use, and impact.
+When developing projects and solutions I first aim to understand the needs and goals of the project, I then determine the best approach to build a solution and what type of solution drives the most impact.
+I'm a strong proponent of the Linear Method , which is all about consistent well scoped delivery with the goal of keeping up momentum til the project is delivered.
+In total, there are four parts to my method, speed, efficiency, ease-of-use, and impact.

 Speed

-How quickly the client wants their website, and accordingly what tools will ensure high levels of speed.
+How quickly do users want and need the solutions to be, and accordingly what tools will ensure high levels of speed.

 Efficiency